FX7/kinder/README.md

 Thats it.

+## More detailed start

+Like for all docker images, you can also create a docker-compose.yml to keep your starting command shorter.
+Or create a .env file with your environment settings and pass it like:

+`docker run -it --rm --env-file=.env -p 5000:5000 docker.io/effex7/kinder:latest`

+If you want to keep your session, you need to map a data folder into the container.
+E.g. `-v ./data:/data`

+In this exmple you have to make sure, that the *data* folder exists in your hosts current directory.

+Its also possible to keep the log file There for you have to map a log foler into the container.
+E.g. `-v ./log:/log`

+In this exmple you have to make sure, that the *log* folder exists in your hosts current directory.

+As mentioned above, there are also some more environment variables, for example you can set` KT_SERVER_SWAGGER=True` to access the REST API directly under http://ip:5000/apidocs/ where ip is the ip of the computer you started K-inder on.
+Or set `KT_LOG_LEVEL='DEBUG'` to get a more detailed log output.

+Put all this together and you would result in a docker call like:

+`docker run -it --rm --env-file=.env -v ./data:/data -v ./log:/log -p 5000:5000 docker.io/effex7/kinder:latest`

-## Planed features
+## Some planed features

 Most important: More options for a session.
-E.g.: Ignore some genres.
+E.g.: ~~Ignore some genres~~ Already available.
 Ignore already watched movies.
 Ignore already pro-voted / con-voted movies from previous sessions.

-Also: Don't access only samba shares.
-It should be possible to also access direct files or even every source that could be included into Kodi.
+Also: ~~Don't access only samba shares.
+It should be possible to also access direct files or even every source that could be included into Kodi.~~ Kind of done.
+But the most stable way (for now) is still the file access (via samba).
+I also fetch some URLs for images from the KODi API, but these URLs are often deprecated.
+Escpecially if the movie was added a longer time ago.

-## Finally
+## Disclaimer

-This is a very early state but its working for me.
-But I hope that someone out there can use it or even help me improve it.
+The software is provided as is.
+It is in a very early state but its working for me.
+I hope that someone out there can use it or even help me improve it.
 So please send me your feedback!

 ## Impressions

+Login Screen:
 ![Login](./doc/login.png "The Login Screen")

+Voting with poster available:
 ![Vote1](./doc/poster-vote.png "Voting with a poster available")

+Voting with no poster available:
 ![Vote2](./doc/noposter-vote.png "Voting with no poster available")

+Top/Flop Overview
 ![Tops/Flops](./doc/stats.png "Viewing the Tops and Flops")